VeritasSoftware/AspNetCore.ApiGateway/Docs/README_Customizations.md

 Your Api Gateway gets one incoming request.

-Then, you can make multiple calls to back end, downstream Apis and aggregate their responses.
+Then, you can make multiple requests to back end, downstream Apis and aggregate their responses.

-You can do this in the **custom implementation**.
+You can do this in a **custom implementation**.

 Read [**more**](https://github.com/VeritasSoftware/AspNetCore.ApiGateway/issues/7)